You have entered the address of a Kleresca® site outside your country. A local site for France is available

 Our skin contains hair follicles with sebaceous glands that continuously produce sebum, but this may be disrupted.
 The normal sebum production of the hair follicle may be disrupted by different factors, resulting in an inflammatory build-up, the so called pimples.

-Researchers cannot say with certainty how acne occurs precisely, but it is believed that it is caused by a combination of at least four events:
+Researchers cannot say with certainty how acne occurs, but it is believed that it is caused by a combination of at least four events:

 A healthy hair follicle might stop its normal cycle and start developing acne over time:

 1. Increasing of sebum production in the hair follicle.
 Overgrowth and plugging of the hair follicle.

 2. The hair follicles are clogged with dead skin cells and oil from the skin.
 The sebum produced can’t be released and stays in the skin.